swiftlang/swift-org-website/_posts/2023-12-15-benchmarks.md

 ### Summary

-Performance is a key non-functional feature for many software packages.
+Performance is a key non-functional requirement for many software packages.
 Early and continuous benchmarking will help you to ship software with consistent performance and controlled resource usage that delights your users.

 The [Benchmark package](https://github.com/ordo-one/package-benchmark) allows you to easily create sophisticated Swift performance benchmarks, with [full documentation being available online at the Swift Package Index](https://swiftpackageindex.com/ordo-one/package-benchmark/documentation/benchmark), it provides much of the scaffolding required for benchmarking: